Skip to Content

 However, in my testing, I haven’t found it to make a difference.

-In fact, I haven’t found the addition of milk or water to make eggs any fluffier than if it is left out all together.
+In fact, I haven’t found the addition of milk or water to make eggs any fluffier than if it is left out altogether.

 How do you make fluffy scrambled eggs without milk?

-The instructions in this recipe tells you exactly how to mix them as they cook to make them fluffy.
+The instructions in this recipe tell you exactly how to mix them as they cook to make them fluffy.

 International Variations